 It’s also important to realize that laws can vary by state.
 When it comes to Ohio’s product liability law, for instance, you’ll have two years to file a lawsuit.
 This differs on a state-by-state basis.

 In many instances, product liability cases are brought as class action lawsuits.
 Regardless of whether a single person or numerous were affected by a product defect, though, there are a few common elements necessary for proving fault.
 If the following can be proven, the injured party will likely receive compensation:

 - Defect: It must be proven that some defect exists in a product.

 - Injury: An injury must have occurred.
-A defective product that hurts no one is more of a customer service issue.

 - Causation: The defect in the product must have contributed to the injury.

 - Duty: The manufacturer or seller must have some duty to provide a safe product.
 This duty is often assumed.

 Defects can be related to a lack of warning labels, a problem in the manufacturing process or elements of the design that cause harm.
 If you think you’ve been injured due to a defect, it’s important to speak to an attorney even if you don’t think you have a case.
 There are too many nuances to simply make assumptions.